This is the first article in a series about programming with Active Directory.

 This one is easy to forget (or never learn), but fortunately it will likely rarely matter to you.
 Every user object must have a Primary Group, which is indicated by the

-An object’s Relative Identifier (RID) is the last portion of the Security Identifier (SID), which comes after the domain portion of the SID.
-When reading a SID string, the RID is the numbers after the last dash.
+primaryGroupTokenattribute of a group is equivalent to the group’s Relative Identifier (RID), which is the portion of the Security Identifier (SID) that comes after the domain portion of the SID.
+When reading a SID string, the RID is the numbers after the last hyphen.

 In most cases, the